Welcome to today's edition of the Rush 24-7 podcast.

 But I've got the stories, and they're laughing at him.

-Russian deputy prime minister laughs at Obama's sanctions.
+ABC News, Russian Deputy Prime Minister laughs at Obama's sanctions.

 Russia's deputy prime minister laughed off Obama's sanction against him today, asking comrade at Barack Obama on Twitter if some prankster came up with the list of Russian officials that Obama is sanctioning.

-The uh the regime, the Obama regime hit eleven Russian and Ukrainian officials with sanctions today as punishment for Russia's support of Crimea's referendum, among them aids to President Putin, a top government official, senior lawmakers, Crimean officials, the ousted president of Ukraine, and the Ukrainian politician and businessman allegedly tied to violence against protesters in Kiev, all have been sanctioned by Obama.
+Among them, aides to President Putin, a top government official, senior lawmakers, Crimean officials, the ousted president of Ukraine, and a Ukrainian politician and businessman allegedly tied to violence against protesters in Kiev all have been sanctioned by him.

 What does that mean?